redhat-documentation/newdoc/PACKAGING.md

 7. Commit and push the changes.

+## Packaging and distributing newdoc on Quay.io

+Currently, newdoc is packaged in [msuchane/newdoc](https://quay.io/repository/msuchane/newdoc).

+When you push a tagged version to the [msuchane/newdoc](https://github.com/msuchane/newdoc) Git repository, it automatically triggers a rebuild of the container.

+The version tag must start with "v" and match the `v.*` regular expression.

+Details on configuring the automatic build trigger: TODO.

 ## Packaging and distributing newdoc on Crates.io

 1. If you are publishing to Crates.io for the first time on this system, log into your account: